nodejs/node/doc/api/http.markdown

  - `Agent` object: explicitly use the passed in `Agent`.
  - `false`: opts out of connection pooling with an Agent, defaults request to `Connection: close`.
+- `keepAlive`: {Boolean} Keep sockets around in a pool to be used by other requests in the future.
+Default = `false`
+- `keepAliveMsecs`: {Integer} When using HTTP KeepAlive, how often to send TCP KeepAlive packets over sockets being kept alive.
+Default = `1000`.
+Only relevant if `keepAlive` is set to `true`.

 `http.request()` returns an instance of the `http.ClientRequest` class.
 The `ClientRequest` instance is a writable stream.
 If one needs to